CoedUgly did a great post on interview outfits. It’s centered around getting an internship for college students but the outfit still applies.

 When Zoia reaches 200 Chic Points, she will be in the Style Council!

 I’d wear a nice blouse of a color that stands out and makes the interviewer actually has a memory of my interview.
-I’d pair that up with a cute pencil skirt.posted almost 2 years ago
+I’d pair that up with a cute pencil skirt.posted about 2 years ago

 I work at an office and I tend to wear black trousers, pumps, a nice blouse and a blazer.
 I keep the make-up simple but make sure to give my face a good coverage.